Cover image: Péter Somogyi (szarvas) / Telex 2024-11-22

 VSquare and its partners have long investigated how the Hungarian regime and its proxies attempt to influence media and public opinion in Central Europe.
 We exposed how the Hungarian government flooded the region with online advertisements during its 2023 elections; we unmasked Viktor Orbán’s top Polish social media propagandist, revealing him to be a well-known Polish pro-Kremlin pundit; and we revealed how former CEO of Orlen and PiS MEP candidate Daniel Obajtek conducted much of his social media campaign secretly from a Budapest luxury apartment owned by Orbán family associates.
 We also reported on the latest developments in Orbán proxies’ failed takeover attempt of Poland’s TVN.

 We find it ironic that an authority claiming to protect national sovereignty against foreign interference in Hungary — and using Hungarian state resources to do so — is actually attacking and smearing independent organizations in other countries.
-The SPO’s existence and activities are a prime example of how the Hungarian regime is attempting to export its interference and suppression of independent media to other European Union member states, such as to Poland.
+The SPO’s existence and activities exemplify how the Hungarian regime is attempting to export its interference and suppression of independent media to other European Union member states, such as Poland.

 About VSquare’s mission: VSquare is one of the leading regional voices of investigative journalism in Central Europe.
 Its articles are fact-checked and thoroughly edited.
 We maintain an impenetrable wall between our editorial decisions and sources of all revenue.
 We are non-profit, independent, investigative, and driven by a passion for journalism.